rfns/frontier/README.md

 ```
 ClassMethod TestPOSTInvalidPayload() As %String
 {
-  // This will be thrown and be captured.
+  // This will be thrown and captured.
   return idontexist
 }
 ```